Generacion-tablas-SQL/Generacion-automatica-de-tablas-SQL/docs/Pruebas_Select.md

 "SELECT string FROM Persona WHERE string != 'Carmen' and string like 'Car%'"

-- Tres columnas diferentes sin nada raro:
+- Tres condiciones, tres columnas:

 "SELECT ent, real  FROM Persona WHERE ent > 30 and real > 0.00 and string != 'Carting'"